9. Database access

 try {

-// The SQL command must be executed within this transaction
+// the SQL command must be executed in this transaction

 sqlCommand.Transaction = transaction;